ankit-d68/word-writing/README.md

 # Simple word writing script
-This is just a simple word writing script or just like notpad
+This is just a simple word writing script  just like notpad

-Requirment:Python2 and os modules
+Requirment:Python3 and os modules

 info : https://github.com/ankit-d68